trumpet-facts

 Plastic Fantastic

-Over recent years we have seen the introduction of the brilliant pCornet & pTrumpet.
+Over recent years we have seen the introduction of the brilliant plastic brass instruments.

 Made from lightweight ABS hard (and nearly indestructible!) plastic, these offer the younger players a great and colourful fun way to get into playing the cornet or trumpet.
-And they have….in their thousands!!
-Early sceptics were astounded that the tone is nearly just as good as the brass counterpart, and due to the light weight, they cause much less fatigue for the younger (or older!) player.
+Due to the light weight, they cause much less fatigue for the younger (or older!) player.

 Cylindrical v Conical Bore